 - The Market is a wonderful community of vendors who cooperate.

-Many of you know, but for those of you who don’t, I carry small bills for vendors who run out of singles during the Market day.
-For guest vendors who might not be aware, I also have a key to Perkins Art Center, a Market sponsor, the primary benefit of which, for our vendors is INDOOR PLUMBING!
+Many of you know, but for those of you who don’t, I carry small bills for vendors who run out of singles, fives, and tens during the Market day.
+For guest vendors who might not be aware, I also provide parking passes to the Lumberyard Garage so we can keep nearby parking spaces available for your customers!

 The Market is not a permanent structure with a street address.
 It’s a section of pavement between Haddon Avenue and the High-Speed PATCO train to Philadelphia known as the Speedline.
 It sets up Saturday mornings from the first of May until the Saturday before Thanksgiving, from 8am until noon, and by 2pm the only way to identify the location is by the sponsor banners flying from the utility poles.